CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01Gettingstarted.md

 Working as part of the Prioritz fusion team you will be setting up your Power Platform development environment.
-You will review the current solution and explore the current state of the Prioritz apps, flows and tables.
+You will import and review the current solution and explore the current state of the Prioritz apps, flows and tables.
 You will be also adding a column to a table and modifying the app to use it.

 # Getting Started with Lab